7 tips for disciplining children with autism

 Recently some of you have asked for my opinions on the subject of disciplining children with autism.

 This topic is very detailed and I handle this area of development very individually with each of my clients.
-As you can imagine there are numerous ways of dealing with situations depending upon the age, severity level and personality of the child, etc.
+As you can imagine there are numerous ways of dealing with situations.
+This depends on the age, severity level and personality of the child, etc.

-I think the best way of us getting this conversation started is to take a look at an email that I received requesting some advice…
+I think the best way of getting this conversation started is to look at an email I received requesting some advice…

 Hi Monique! it is good to have you back!
 I am Leo’s grandma.